Deciding whether to buy a halogen oven or an air fryer? After trying both, we think there's no competition

-We test whether a halogen oven or air fryer is better for your kitchen before you shop
+We test whether a halogen oven or air fryer is better for your kitchen

 Air fryers aren’t the only alternative to ovens though, another countertop cooker that’s been on the scene far longer is the humble halogen oven.
 But since halogen ovens and air fryers look very different and also use different technology, figuring out which one to buy can be a tricky task, particularly if you’ve no experience cooking in either appliance.
+Here's my expert take, as a home economist, on how these two appliances compare.

 Air fryer vs halogen oven

-Not only do I review lots of them, but I cook frequently in my own trusty air fryer.
+Not only do I review lots of these appliances, but I cook frequently in my own trusty air fryer.
 However, I’m pretty new to halogen ovens.
 My dad had one for years and swore by it, but I never used it, nor have I ever been asked to review one, so I was interested to get my hands on one and try it out.

 I hooked up both the halogen oven and an air fryer to an electricity meter to see which was best for power consumption.
 But I also compared how quickly they cooked the same foods as well as whether I preferred the taste and texture of foods cooked in one over the other.